Family Educational Rights and Privacy Act (FERPA)

 Frequently Asked Questions

 The Family Educational Rights and Privacy Act, also known as FERPA, protects the privacy of student records.
 The Act provides a student the right to limit disclosure of information from the records, the right to inspect and review educational records, and the right to seek to amend those records.
 The Act applies to all higher education institutions that are the recipients of federal funding.

-Students who are currently enrolled and former students at Saint Mary’s College are protected, regardless of their age or status with respect to parental dependency.
+Students who are admitted and deposited or registered for study at Saint Mary’s College are protected, regardless of their age or status.

 Educational records include paper and electronic records, files, documents and data directly related to the student that are maintained by the College or any employee acting for the College.
 The records may be hand-written or in the form of print, magnetic tape, film, CD, or some other medium.
 This would include transcripts or other records obtained from a school in which a student was previously enrolled, as well as files maintained in any academic or administrative department.
 With certain exceptions, a student has a right of access to those records which are directly related to her.